Lily Lake

 Home Preparations

-world for several days, here are some of the things to have in place to
+the world for several days, here are some of the things to have in

 - A couple of the long-lasting glo sticks for light.
 The larger